 - A sell signal on 20 February at $335.59

 - A buy signal on 7 April at $270.54

 Let’s compare what buy and sell signals the Moving Average Convergence Divergence indicator or, MACD for short gave for SPY for the same period.

-For a detailed explanation of how the MACD works and generates buy and sell signals, check here.
+This article gives a detailed explanation of how the MACD works and generates buy and sell signals.

 Here is what the SPY price, the ADX/DMI, and MACD look like for that period.

 In this period the MACD generated two clear signals